 Case was a founder of B.O.T.A.
 (Builders of the Adytum, an esoteric society), and also developed his own original interpretation of Tarot cards.

 The first thing which makes an impression is the colors – not too bright, but very saturated.
 Magical color combinations.
 Greer was telling that the colors had been chosen on Case`s instruction and matched the symbolism of each card.
-Each card was supposed to trigger emotional response with the first glance, even before you start to examine it closely.
+Each card was supposed to trigger emotional response at the first glance, even before you start to examine it closely.

-In the Morgan-Greer tarot, the main focus is put on the characters, not on the scenery.
+In the Morgan Greer tarot, the main focus is put on the characters, not on the scenery.
 Unlike the RWS (Rider-Waite-Smith) tarot cards, these cards don`t depict the people figures in full height, but rather the portraits – their heads and shoulders.
 When the faces are as close as possible, the details take the back seat.
 Looking at the cards we feel the emotional closeness to these characters.
 Lacking borders magnify the effect.

 Some of the human images here can be androgynous – that`s why a hero can be either a man or a woman in a card`s interpretation.
 Querents of any gender will find it easier to identify themselves with such characters.

 The plots and images of the Arcana largely correspond to those from the classic Rider-Waite deck, but some cards have their own characteristics, and sometimes even have a slightly different meaning.
 For example, the card called “Wheel of Fortune” has another, more precise plot, which in fact has already been met in older decks.
 A man and a woman fete on top of the Wheel of Fortune, but the invisible hand is ready to make a turn, and soon they will be all downhill joining other losers.
 But we should remember that everything goes in a circle, and this card may also mean changes from the worst to the best.